Elliot Wave Theory Review

 Source: Yahoo!
 Finance

 The other problem is that the waves are not quantified precisely enough to use in trading decisions.
 Everyone knows that the stock market goes up and down at various times; however, this information isn't useful without knowing when it will rise or fall and by how much.
 Even to say that the waves have a specific form is not really useful without times and price targets.
-This is probably why Elliot started applying the Fibonacci ratios to his Waves in the 1940's.
+This may be why Elliot started applying the Fibonacci ratios to his Waves in the 1940's.
 There have been studies[1] showing that Elliot Waves in the Dow Jones Industrial Index do not exhibit Fibonacci ratios most of the time, and, furthermore, there is no reason to believe that they would!
 Indeed, if Elliot Waves did have these ratios, why didn't Elliot discover these ratios before he learned about the Fibonacci numbers?
-After studying and looking at his Waves for at least several years, he probably would have noted that they have a specific proportion.
-It is clear that he learned about the Fibonacci sequence first, then applied them to his Waves — but if his Waves actually had those ratios, he would have discovered them even without knowing about Fibonacci numbers!
+After studying and looking at his Waves for at least several years, he probably would have noted their specific proportions.
+Clearly, he learned about the Fibonacci sequence first, then applied them to his Waves — but if his Waves actually had those ratios, he should have discovered them even without knowing about Fibonacci numbers!

 Although Elliot noted that some waves had sequences or ratios that roughly corresponded to the Fibonacci sequence, or the golden ratio, or some permutation of these numbers, these relationships were mostly the result of curve-fitting.
 However, the relationships are not specific enough nor do they occur in a predictable repetition that would enable an Elliottician to forecast the market.